 When it comes to choosing a payroll system, companies have three options to choose from.

-The tax authority provides a payslip template which can be used by companies that do not wish to automate or outsource their payroll.
+The tax authority provides a payslip template which companies can use that do not wish to automate or outsource their payroll.
 However, this is a time-consuming method of administration which does not support the online submission of wage tax returns and relies on in-house expertise on payroll administration and employment law.

-Automating your payroll process provides greater control and ensures your system is automatically updated for any payroll changes, but it still requires specific in-house knowledge and experience to ensure its correct execution.
+Automating your payroll process provides greater control and ensures your system is automatically up to date for any payroll changes, but it still requires specific in-house knowledge and experience to ensure its correct execution.
 When taking these factors into consideration, many companies based in the Netherlands and outside it decide to outsource their Dutch payroll to a specialised payroll provider.

 WePayPeople 2017 ©